yaelatletl/-godot-gj-api-h/README.md

 `auto_auth()`

 Authenticates the user who plays the game.
-It works only with html5 games on Gamejolt
+It works only with html5 games on Gamejolt.

 `auth_user(token, username)`